Building African Financial Markets Forum (BAFM): 1-3 July 2026, Dar es Salaam

 It positions Tanzania as the 2026 host of one of the continent’s most prominent capital markets gatherings, following the 12th edition held in Johannesburg in June 2024.

-The two-day programme is structured as a high-level strategic platform for knowledge exchange, peer learning, policy dialogue, and business networking across African capital markets.
+The three-day programme is structured as a high-level strategic platform for knowledge exchange, peer learning, policy dialogue, and business networking across African capital markets.

 It is built around four pillars: